hei-templates/hevs-typsttemplate-thesis/00-templates/sections.typ

       - a laptop without internet connection
       - a pocketcalculator
       - all paper documents you want
+      It is forbidden to use generative AI.
+      \
       *Good Luck!*
     ]
   } else if lang == "fr" {